open-telemetry/oteps/text/profiles/0237-profiles-data-model.md

 #### Ruby profile with very deep stacktraces

 The source for this test is an aggregated pprof profile collected from a Ruby application that has very deep stacktraces.
-You can see that the `arrays` representation is the most efficient in terms of memory allocations and size of the resulting protobuf payload (``).
+You can see that the `arrays` representation is the most efficient in terms of memory allocations and size of the resulting protobuf payload.

 |name|bytes|gzipped_bytes|retained_objects|unique_label_sets|bytes_allocated|allocs|
 |---|---|---|---|---|---|---|